Skip to main content

 Design elements vs. design principles

 Some of the most popular products follow most, if not all, of the seven design principles.
-To follow them, you’ll need to understand the difference between elements and design principles.
+To follow them, you’ll need to understand the difference between elements and principles.

 What are the seven principles of design?